habca/icarus-tool/README.md

 ```
 -g --gnu          Apply GNU readline functionality to python's input.
+-i --implicit     Add all the necessary intermediate steps.
 -r --recursive    Show the output as a tree data structure.
 -h --help         Show this user manual and exit.
 ```